 Translating inner knowledge into tangible form…

 This is when "art" becomes a verb.
 An action.
-Process art, also known as expressive art, differs from standard artmaking in the approach.
-It’s all about meaning.
-Every activity, painting, drawing or creative challenge, and all group practices, are designed to elicit authentic inquiry on the part of the artmaker(s).
+Conscious art practice, a form of expressive art, differs from standard artmaking in the approach.
+It’s all about meaning, and using creativity as a nourishing practice for working with personal material.
+Every activity, painting, drawing or creative challenge, and all group practices, are designed to elicit authentic inquiry on the part of the artmaker(s)

 This type of artmaking process is a hands-on approach to direct sensing, internal observation, deep inquiry, and self-reflection.

 It’s a non-linear, non-verbal process.

 Participants create from the heart and body-mind, responding to guided meditations, prompts and questions.
 This process allows people to investigate what is within, rather than attempting to render what they see outside themselves visually, physically.
 It’s about giving form to what we know, rather than trying to duplicate how our mind thinks things are.

 Creative inquiry: 1+1

 Individual one-on-one mentoring

 This is an active one-on-one process utilizing artmaking as a tool for inquiry and healing.
 Margaret guides the inquirer through a series of customized activities which support the investigation of a specific issue or a question.
 Activities may include guided meditation, painting, drawing, kinesthetic interaction with artpieces, and conversation.
 Sessions are usually approximately 1.5 hours, and may consist of a series which unfolds sequentially, going deeper and deeper.
 Various materials and processes are utilized and designed in response to the individual’s needs and quest.
 No art experience necessary.

 conscious art practice